Volume 31 | 2019-2020

 Rebecca grew up in Northern Virginia and graduated from the University of Virginia with a degree in East Asian studies and political and social thought.
 She studied abroad in Shanghai, wrote her senior honors thesis on political dissent in Hong Kong, interned with the State Department in Shenyang, China, and worked in Taiwan for a year on a Fulbright grant.
 Rebecca then spent two years as an analyst at an international law firm specializing in complex cross-border litigation.
 Last summer, she worked on national security policy as a Rosenthal Fellow at the U.S. Department of Defense.

-Pat is a member of the 2020 MPA class at the Woodrow Wilson School.
-He graduated from the University of Pittsburgh in 2015 with degrees in economics, Chinese, and political science and holds a certificate in business and economics from Fudan University in Shanghai, China.
-After graduation, he worked as a junior fellow in the Southeast Asia and Chinese Economy programs at the Carnegie Endowment for International Peace in Washington, D.C. and as a research assistant at New York University’s Stern School of Business for projects involving banking, monetary policy, and social networks.
-Most recently, he worked in Myanmar as a government relations consultant.
-He is spending summer 2019 interning with the Asian Development Bank in Indonesia.
+Pat Farrell was born in New York and grew up in North Carolina.
+He graduated from the University of Pittsburgh with degrees in economics, Chinese, and political science and also holds a certificate in business and economics from Fudan University in Shanghai, China.
+After graduation, he worked as a junior fellow in the Southeast Asia and Chinese Economy programs at the Carnegie Endowment for International Peace in Washington, D.C., and for New York University’s Stern School of Business as a research assistant for projects involving social networks and finance.
+Before coming to the Woo he worked in Yangon, Myanmar, as a government relations consultant.
+He spent his summer internship working at the Asian Development Bank Indonesia Resident Mission in Jakarta.